michael-mueller-git/vr2ar-converter/README.md

 nix run --impure github:guibou/nixGL -- nix run github:michael-mueller-git/vr2ar-converter -- [VIDEO] [VR_INPUT_TYPE]
 ```

+Pro Tip: You can call this tool for several video segments at the same time until your GPU is fully used to get the max throughput.

 ### Consume Videos

 To play the AR videos you can use [HereSphere](https://heresphere.com/) e.g. with Meta Quest 3.